 We’ve discussed some of the most critical aspects of these robotic vacuums.
 We’ve rated their designs, talked about the setup process, compared their features and discussed their cleaning capabilities.

-We need to know what are the pros and cons of these two smart floor cleaners to make sure that we’re purchasing the right robotic vacuum.
+We need to know the pros and cons of these two smart floor cleaners to make sure that we’re purchasing the right robotic vacuum.
 We’ve created two charts that show the pros and cons of Roomba 650 and ILIFE A4.

 |Power Mode||Regularly Gets Stuck|

 |Deep Clean||Purchase ILIFE A4|

 |Simple to Use|

 |Works With All Floor Types||Purchase Roomba 650|

 That’s everything we can write about the advantages and disadvantages of Roomba 650 and ILIFE A4.
 ILIFE A4 and Roomba 650 have everything that a robotic vacuum should have.
 They do have some minor issues and bugs, but these two can certainly get the job done.